Category Archives: Recipes

 Brian’s Guacamole

-The coastal San Luis Obispo and Santa Barbara County region is unique as a place that grows both world-class Chardonnay and avocados—truly a match made in heaven.
+The San Luis Obispo Coast is unique as a place that grows both world-class Chardonnay and avocados—truly a match made in heaven.
 Avocados are just about my favorite thing that we grow on the farm, and I consider guacamole to be the best possible expression of the avocado.

 There are many variations of the basic guacamole recipe.
 Mine focuses on five critical ingredients: ripe avocados, cilantro, garlic, jalapeño, and lemon juice in place of more commonly used lime juice.
 In the summer and fall, when we have heirloom tomatoes, I add tomato.
 Many cooks add onion as well, but I prefer to keep my guacamole simple.
 It should be served on traditional Mexican corn tortilla chips.